analogdevicesinc/ai8x-synthesis/openocd/README.md

 # Pre-built OpenOCD

-For your convenience, this folder contains the files and binaries needed to run OpenOCD for MAX78000 on macOS Catalina/Big Sur and on Ubuntu Linux 20.04 LTS, as well as 64-bit Raspberry Pi OS 10 “Buster”.
+For your convenience, this folder contains the files and binaries needed to run OpenOCD for MAX78000 on macOS Catalina/Big Sur and on Ubuntu Linux 20.04 LTS, as well as 32-bit and 64-bit Raspberry Pi OS 10 “Buster”.